microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 | `DEFAULT_ORGANIZATION` | `https://dev.azure.com/MyOrganization/` | The full URL path of the organization in which your `TEMPLATE_DEVOPS_PROJECT_NAME` resides or will be created. |
 | `COBALT_SOURCE_URL` | `https://github.com/microsoft/cobalt.git` | The Git clone URL for Cobalt (containing all templates including the one to be targeted by this template repository) from which this Cobalt template repository will be sourced. |

-Update these values for your environment and application based on the guidance in the table above.
+#### a.
+Update these values for your environment and application based on the guidance in the table above

 ```bash
 export TEMPLATE_DEVOPS_PROJECT_NAME=""